preetsanjam/Web_Development/CSS/notes.md

 - **ID selector**: The ID selector begins with a hash (#).
 It selects only one element whereas the class and type selectors select more than one element.
 - **Attribute selector**: The attribute selector allows us to apply formatting to all tags having a specific attribute.
 The selector is written as [attributename].
 It can also be used in combination with a type selector.
 - **Attribute + value selector**: The attribute with the value selector allows us to target tags having an attribute with a particular value.
 For example, having an `<href>` attribute with the value of the Facebook page's URL.
 - If an element has external, internal and inline CSS applied on it, due to the order of rendering of the CSS, the inline CSS formatting will be rendered for this element.
+- Pseudo class selectors are CSS selectors that help in styling the element based on state changes.
+The common pseudo classes inlcude :link, :active, :visited, :hover, :first-child and :nth-child.
+- Pseudo classes are CSS selectors with a colon preceding them.
+They specify a special state of an element.
+- In CSS, the universal selector denoted by * is used to match all the HTML elements on the web page.
+    Syntax:
+    * {
+        property: value;
+    }